 She has also worked to develop nanoparticles that are designed to deliver phosphates to the gut to suppress the virulence of pathogens that prevent intestinal healing.

-“I am so pleased that Georgia has been selected to participate in this innovative leadership development program,” says Kenneth Christensen, Carol and Ed Kaplan Dean of Armour College of Engineering.
+“I am so pleased that Georgia has been selected to participate in this innovative leadership development program,” says Kenneth Christensen, Carol and Ed Kaplan Armour College Dean of Engineering Endowed Chair.
 “Armour College is committed to inclusive excellence in all aspects of its mission.
 Supporting the development and diversification of our current and future leadership is a critical element of this commitment.”